Noble friendship is the

-My spiritual journey began, in earnest, on the cusp of my adolescent years when I experienced a numinous dream that sparked a deep search in me to understand more about the nature of consciousness.
-Soon after, at the age of 13, I had my first exposure to Jungian thought (and concepts like Synchronicity), the practice of dreamwork, and the ancient text known as the I Ching (The Book of Changes).
+My spiritual journey began on the cusp of my childhood and adolescent years when I experienced a numinous dream.
+The dream sparked a deep search in me to understand more about consciousness and the multidimensional nature of reality.

-Since then, I have been a lifetime devotee of Nature-connection and a longtime practitioner of different forms of contemplative practice (meditation).
-I am a passionate explorer of what C.G.
-Jung termed the "numinous," the daimon (creative muse), and the shaping influence of our Deeper Self as expressed through the Creative Self, the Dreambody, and the Ecological Self.
+Since that time, I have been a devotee of Nature-connection and have trained as a practitioner of different forms of contemplative practice (e.g. Aikido, Zen meditation, etc.).
+I am a passionate explorer of the shaping influence of the Deep Self as it relates to creativity, dreams, inner growth, and spirituality.

-I studied for a decade with Darion Kuma Gracen (1949-2007), a well-seasoned Wayfarer, teacher, counselor, hillwalker, wilderness guide, and mentor.
-Her unique approach to spirituality and holding space for other people's process of illumination and individuation continues to shape my life, my Path, and my own work today.
+I studied the Wayfaring Path specifically for a decade with Darion Kuma Gracen (1949-2007), a Wayfarer, a well-seasoned teacher, counselor, hillwalker, wilderness guide, and mentor.
+Her unique approach to spirituality and the psychospiritual work of holding space for each person's process of illumination and individuation (whatever their background might be) continues to shape my life, my Path, and my work with others.

 I earned a Master of Arts in Transpersonal Counseling Psychology from Naropa University in the mid-90s with a focus in Jungian Psychology.
 Additionally, I pursued post-graduate studies in Dreambody work, spiritual direction, and spiritually-integrated psychotherapy (SIP), a year-long course of study developed by the Association for Clinical Pastoral Education (CPE).

 I am a descendant of artists, chaplains, cowboys, doctors, educators, midwives, ministers, poets, sheriffs, soldiers, and Scottish knights.
-My ancestry goes back predominantly to Scotland and northern England, with other ancestral lines hailing from Brittany, Cornwall, Ireland, Orkney, Scandinavia (Denmark and Norway), and Wales.
+My ancestry goes back predominantly to Scotland, northern England, and Denmark, with other ancestral lines hailing from Brittany, Cornwall, Ireland, Orkney, Scandinavia (Norway), and Wales.

 Frank Inzan Owen, M.A.